 Note: Images are intended as a visual representation of the scale of potential impacts.
 Model results pertain to average change in annual snowfall rather than impact on any particular snowfall event.
 Image Credit: Bob Bernal

-Mid- and End-of-Century Snowfall in the Los Angeles Region is the second in a series to consider regional climate impacts throughout Los Angeles.
+To help understand the impacts of climate change in Los Angeles, Climate Resolve teamed up with the City of Los Angeles and UCLA’s Institute of the Environment and Sustainability to publish a series of groundbreaking studies that reveal how climate change directly impacts Los Angeles.
+Mid- and End-of-Century Snowfall in the Los Angeles Region is the second in the series to consider regional climate impacts throughout Los Angeles.
 This study details stunning impacts to regional mountains.
-Find out what local media has to say.

 A Changing Landscape

 Los Angeles has long been known as an iconic region where you can hit the slopes in the mountains in the morning and make it to the beach to catch the waves by sunset.
 As our climate changes, this may no longer be a reality.